From the perspective of Educate the Whole Child,

 In A Whole New Mind: Why Right-Brainers Will Rule the Future, astute entrepreneur and commentator on American business, Daniel Pink, observes that this country has already exported much of its manufacturing base.
 He projects that many more left-brain, intellectual, or routine functions will be offshored or automated in the future.
 “If a $500 a month Indian chartered accountant doesn’t swipe your job, TurboTax will.”
 In order to remain strong, both American business and education will have to develop creativity, invention, design skills, and the ability to synthesize information from diverse disciplines—the very things that are being ignored by the narrow routines of modern, data-driven education.

 Both Waldorf and Montessori approaches utilize place-based and project-based teaching.
 Both are inherently whole child, even though they are quite different.
 Each has reached into the public systems, with charter and traditional public schools.
 Thus there is an Alliance for Public Waldorf Education, and a National Center for Montessori in the Public Sector.
 In a similar manner, the Reggio Emilia approach also incorporates the basic tenets of Whole Child Education such as project based learning, place based learning, and adherence to the concept that the needs of the children are at the center of every decision.
 And see Resources page.

-In a time where early childhood programs increasingly focus on academics and forced "seat time," for even the youngest learners, we look to the work of researchers such as Vivian Paley to describe the cognitive and social emotional benefits of play based learning, particularly sociodramatic play.
-This type of play enhances children's skills in self reflection, empathy, viewing multiple perspectives, and role taking (Ashiabi, 2007).
+In a time where early childhood programs increasingly focus on academics and forced "seat time," for even the youngest learners, we look to the work of researchers such as Vivian Paley to describe the cognitive and social emotional benefits of play based learning and storytelling, particularly sociodramatic play.
+This type of play enhances children's skills in self reflection, empathy, viewing multiple perspectives, and role taking.

 What Can Nature Teach?